WDI-SEA/interview-questions/readme.md

   * Attribute minimization is forbidden.

 * What are `data-` attributes good for?
   * Data attributes are good for adding additional selection parameters on elements.
+Stores extra data.

 * Describe the difference between a `cookie`, `sessionStorage` and `localStorage`.
   * Cookies are objects containing information on the client side with a size limit under 5000 bytes.